publiccodenet/about/organization/governance-model.md

 We commit to holding all meaningful votes electronically, so that all members can be represented regardless of ability to attend physically.

-### Board of directors
+### Committee

-The board of directors is elected by the general assembly.
+The committee is elected by the general assembly.
 By law, it must include a chair, a secretary and a treasurer.
-The general assembly can vote to add more roles to the board.
+The general assembly can vote to add more roles to the committee.

-The board of directors:
+The committee:
 * proposes the Foundation's operational plan and budgeting for the coming year
 * approves membership applications

 These decisions are agreed upon through majority vote.

-The board meets regularly and is required to keep the general assembly informed about its activities.
+The committee meets regularly and is required to keep the general assembly informed about its activities.

 ### Advisory board

-The advisory board is a set of experts that suppport the general assembly, board of directors and the secretariat.
+The advisory board is a set of experts that suppport the general assembly, committee and the secretariat.
 There are some decisions for which they must be consulted.

 ### Secretariat